watchmanmonitoring/support/README.md

 *TODO - make this command set the key to expire in a week, make it its own script*

-Restrict to select IP addresses
+Restrict to the source IP address
 ======

-If required, access can be IP restricted to the following IP address:
+If required, access can be IP restricted to allow only the following IP address:

 ```
 173.230.133.218/32